This feature is available to customers whose subscription includes Terminus Data Studio.

 You'll be able to access the new saved filter in the "Saved Filters" drop-down at the top of the Global Filters panel:

 How to Delete a Saved Filter

 To remove a saved global filter, first select the saved filter you wish to delete from the "Saved filters" drop down menu.
-Next, click the carrot next to the 'Save' button on the bottom right of the page, then select “Delete Filter” and click “ok”.
+Next, click the "Delete Filter" button.

 Note: If you delete an Organizational Filter, it will be removed for all users on your account.